OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/obbject_extensions.md

 Hello, this is my credential: None!
 ```

-IN this example, we have added obbject.example as the extension and can use the .hello() functionality right from our OBBject.
+In this example, we have added obbject.example as the extension and can use the .hello() functionality right from our OBBject.